-Budgeted cost: £16,000
+Budgeted cost: £22K

-Activity Evidence that supports this approach Challenge number(s) addressed Phonics Teaching with resources to facilitate this - Read, Write , Inc Ofsted report highlighting that our Phonics resources looked tired, therefore invested in Read, Write, Inc as a SSP scheme and need to keep adding to this (£3K).
+Activity Evidence that supports this approach Challenge number(s) addressed Phonics Teaching with resources to facilitate this - Read, Write, Inc Read, Write, Inc used as a SSP scheme and need to keep adding to this (£3K).
 1 Training for staff in phonics to ensure that we have a proficient and knowledgeable teaching team, alongside a robust Phonics curriculum.
-Staff will need up-to-date and on-going training in using the new resources.
-1 Continue to review and extend the RfU (Reading for understanding) approach to Reading in school to develop the desired level of understanding RfU is becoming embedded throughout our school.
-We haven't purchased the AR (accelerated reader) programme, but have sought support from another MAT school who endorses this approach and have evidence of it's benefit.
-What we have seen since we implemented this is that levels of understanding have increased, particularly for disadvantaged children. https://educationendowmentfoundation.org.uk/projects- and-evaluation/projects/accelerated-reader 1,3 Investigate the purchase of standardised diagnostic assessments.
-Training for staff to ensure assessments are interpreted and administered correctly Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 3,4,5 Monitor attendance and support and Children who attend school regularly are less likely to miss chunks of learning and have a much better understanding and retention - level of engagement 7 challenge individual pupils nd their families
+Staff continue to have up-to-date and on-going training in using the RWInc resources.
+X2 Development days per year (£1200) with consultant.
+Also support from Wensum Hub to compliment this.
+1 Continue to review and extend the RfU (Reading for understanding) approach to Reading in school to develop the desired level of understanding RfU is embedded throughout our school, from years 2- 6 and used on a daily basis in conjunction with RWInc What we have seen since we implemented this is that levels of understanding have increased, particularly for disadvantaged children.
+1,3 Investigate the purchase of standardised diagnostic assessments.
+Training for staff to ensure assessments are interpreted and administered correctly Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF A decision has been made by Synergy MAT to use PUMA & PIRA as standardised testing materials 3,4,5 Monitor attendance and support and challenge individual pupils and their families Children who attend school regularly are less likely to miss chunks of learning and have a much better understanding and retention - level of engagement 7